Charles H. Amidon - Later Bit Braces

 Barker Improved Brace (1878)

 The earliest evidence for the existence of the Barker Improved Brace can be found in an advertisement for the Saxton & Amidon partnership in the Buffalo City Directory for the Year 1878 published in Buffalo by the Courier Company.
-The earliest illustration of the brace to surface is courtesy of a detached page from a ca. 1883 Hibbard, Spencer & Bartlett Company catalog.
-The ca. 1883 illustration seen below depicts a tool with a classic Saxton & Amidon head, wrist handle, and cylindrical chuck shell.
-The ca. 1886 illustration shows the short-chuck version of Amidon's 1880 Patent.
+The earliest illustration of the brace to surface is courtesy of a detached page from an 1885 Hibbard, Spencer & Bartlett Company catalog.
+The illustration depicts a tool with a classic Saxton & Amidon head, wrist handle, and cylindrical chuck shell.
+The ca. 1886 illustration below shows the short-chuck version of Amidon's 1880 Patent.
 It appeared on a page removed from a ca. 1886 catalog for the Hobbs Hardware Company of London, Ontario.
 By this time, Amidon was in a partnership with former banker Ansley D. White.

 Amidon's 1880 chuck